StuartSong/Minibatch-Tester/README.md

    - For cross-correlation analysis, use `xCoMExtrapolationandxcorr.m` and `SubjectXcorrDataProcessor.m`.
    - Run `Spectrum.m` for spectral analysis if needed.

-## References
+## Citation

+If you use these scripts or the methodologies described in our paper, please cite the following:

-- Song, J., & Hardin, E. C. (2024). *Monitoring Walking Asymmetries and Endpoint Control in Persons Living with Chronic Stroke: Implications for Remote Diagnosis and Telerehabilitation*.
-[Digital Health Journal].
+> Song, J., & Hardin, E. C. (2024). *Monitoring Walking Asymmetries and Endpoint Control in Persons Living with Chronic Stroke: Implications for Remote Diagnosis and Telerehabilitation*.
+Digital Health Journal.

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.